A Day In The Life of an Inpatient Rehab Occupational Therapist

 If I don’t have any weekly notes, discharges, or evaluations, I aim to get three daily notes done from the morning sessions to help make my afternoon a little lighter.

-Before I know it, it’s 1:00 and time to wrap up the paperwork.
+Before I know it, it’s already 1:00 and time to wrap up the paperwork.

 Back to Work for the Afternoon